 According to laboratory and animal research, curcumin may prevent cancer, reduce cancer spread, improve chemotherapy effectiveness, and protect healthy cells from radiation therapy harm.
 Curcumin research in humans is still in its early phases.
 Curcumin is being studied in clinical trials as a strategy to prevent cancer in people with precancerous conditions, as a cancer treatment, and also as a remedy for the side effects of cancer treatments such as chemotherapy.

-To understand the effectiveness of curcumin among cancer patients, a study was conducted with 160 cancer patients who have been encountering cancer treatments like radiotherapy and Chemotherapy.
+To understand the effectiveness of curcumin among cancer patients, a researcher conducted study with 160 cancer patients who have been encountering cancer treatments like radiotherapy and Chemotherapy.
 The study was to examine if or whether a reliable dose of curcumin can lower symptoms such as fatigue, nausea, diarrhoea, loss of appetite, insomnia, and much more.
 After the trial, it was recorded that most of these symptoms were comparatively relieved by consuming curcumin supplements.

 A 2009 study discovered that curcumin can kill many different types of cancer cells in a variety of ways.
 Cancer cells are less likely to become curcumin-resistant because multiple techniques are effective.
 Curcumin only affects cancer cells, leaving healthy cells alone.
 Because chemotherapy drugs kill both healthy and cancer cells, this is an essential step in potential treatment.